-Be alert.
 The operator of the boat is responsible by law to maintain a proper lookout by sight and hearing.
 The operator must have an unobstructed view particularly to the front.
-No passengers, load, or fishing seats should block the operator's view when operating the boat above idle speed.
+No passengers, load, or fishing seats should block the operator's view when the boat is above idle or planing transition speed.
+Watch out for others, the water, and your wake.

-Never drive your boat directly behind a water-skier in case the skier falls.
-As an example, your boat traveling at 40 km/h (25 MPH) will overtake a fallen skier 61 m (200 ft) in front of you in 5 seconds.
+Never drive your boat directly behind a water skier.

+Your boat traveling at 40 km/h (25 mph) will overtake a fallen skier who is 61 m (200 ft) in front of you in five seconds.

 Watch fallen skiers.

-When using your boat for waterskiing or similar activities, always keep a fallen or down skier on the operator's side of the boat while returning to assist the skier.
+When using your boat for waterskiing or similar activities, always keep a fallen or down skier on the operator's side of the boat while returning to attend to the skier.
 The operator should always have the down skier in sight and never back up to the skier or anyone in the water.

 Report accidents.

-Boat operators are required by law to file a Boating Accident Report with their state boating law enforcement agency when their boat is involved in certain boating accidents.
+• Boat operators are required by law to file a boating accident report with their state boating law enforcement agency when their boat is involved in certain boating accidents.
 A boating accident must be reported if 1) there is loss of life or probable loss of life, 2) there is personal injury requiring medical treatment beyond first aid, 3) there is damage to boats or other property where the damage value exceeds \$500.00, or 4) there is complete loss of the boat.
 Seek further assistance from local law enforcement.